Macrolide antibiotics

 DefinitionThis section has been translated automatically.

-Antibiotics with predominantly bacteristatic action against Gram-positive cocci and rods and Gram-negative cocci, as well as atypical and/or intracellular bacteria such as chlamydia, mycoplasma and spirochetes.
-An essential disadvantage of macrolide antibiotics is the rapid development of resistance in Gram-negative cocci.
+Antibiotics with a predominantly bacteriostatic effect against gram-positive cocci and rods and gram-negative cocci as well as atypical and/or intracellular bacteria such as chlamydia, mycoplasma and spirochetes.
+A significant disadvantage of macrolide antibiotics is the rapid development of resistance in gram-negative cocci.

 Pharmacodynamics (Effect)This section has been translated automatically.

-Reversible attachment to 50S subunit of ribosomes and inhibition of protein synthesis.
-Macrolide antibiotics include:
+Reversible attachment to the 50S subunit of ribosomes and inhibition of protein synthesis.
+The macrolide antibiotics include:

 Authors